 Dates of Employment

 It is expected that since the day camp is only in operation for eight weeks (thirty-nine working days) each employee will work every day of the camp season.
 Occasionally, some employees are hired to fill in for one of the offered sessions (first three weeks or last four weeks).
 There are up to two mandatory pre-camp training days that you need to attend.
-These training sessions are very important to learning the expectations associated with your position.
+These training sessions are very important to learn the expectations associated with your position.
 There is no additional pay for these training days.
 Dates and times will be established and included in your employee contracts.

 Again, because the camp season is only thirty-nine days long, employees will not be paid for missed days.
 We ask that you give us the professional courtesy to call in if you are too sick to attend work.